cosmos/ibc-go/docs/docs/03-light-clients/05-tendermint/01-overview.md

 The tendermint client is the first and most deployed light client in IBC.
 It implements the IBC Light Client interface to track a counterparty running Comet BFT consensus.
 Note: Tendermint is the old name of Comet BFT which has been retained in IBC to avoid expensive migration costs.

+The tendermint client consists of two important structs that keep track of the state of the counterparty chain and allow for future updates.
+The `ClientState` struct contains all the parameters necessary for CometBFT header verification.
+The `ConsensusState`, on the other hand, is a compressed view of a particular header of the counterparty chain.
+Unlike off chain light clients, IBC does not store full header.
+Instead it stores only the information it needs to prove verification of key/value pairs in the counterparty state (ie the header AppHash), and the information necessary to use the consensus state as the next root of trust to add a new consensus state to the client (ie the header NextValidatorsHash and Timestamp).
+The relayer provides the full trusted header on UpdateClient, which will get checked against the compressed root-of-trust consensus state.
+If the trusted header matches a previous consensus state, and the trusted header and new header pass the CometBFT light client update algorithm; then the new header is compressed into a consensus state and added to the IBC client.

+Each Tendermint Client is composed of a single ClientState keyed on the client ID, and multiple consensus states which are keyed on both the clientID and header height.
+Relayers can use the consensus states to verify MerkleProofs of packet commitments, acknowledgements, and receipts against the AppHash of the counterparty chain in order to enable verified packet flow.

+If a counterparty chain violates the CometBFT protocol in a way that is detectable to off-chain light clients, this misbehaviour can also be submitted to an IBC client by any off-chain actor.
+Upon verification of this misbehaviour, the Tendermint IBC Client will freeze preventing any further packet flow from this malicious chain from occuring.
+Governance or some other out-of-band protocol may then be used to unwind any damage that has already occurred.

 ## Synopsis

 ### Initialization